 "...I kept back nothing that was helpful, but proclaimed it to you, and taught you publicly and from house to house, testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ." - Paul (Acts 20:20-21)

 There are many Christians who do accept repentance as a part of salvation (as well they should), but they view repentance as only "a change of mind" (from the Greek word metanoia).
-Repentance is not only a change of mind, I think, but it's a change of mind that also results in a change of action (direction) -- a turning from self and sin and to God.
+Repentance is not only a change of mind, I think, but it's also a change of direction that results in a change of action -- not merely an acknowledgement of sin, but also a turning from sin (and self) and to God.